garrandall/popular-music-data/tracks/ridin--low-l-a-d-.md

 So let me kiss you in the places that no one else can get As we do it up in Ridin Low

-(Chorus)
 Ridin Low, with my girl
-And feeling hi-i-i-i-igh
+And feeling high
 You're so fine, and you're mine
 All mine, yeah

 Hold me tight, babydoll
 Let's take a cruise into the night
 Oh yeah
-Everything will be alright, wo-ah
+Everything will be alright, woah

-(Verse 2)
 She's macadocioius, she takes me to another level, hands-on protection So don't nobody get in trouble, don't bust my bubble honey I can't wait to see your face